10 Things You Need To Know About Alan Turing | Read Time 5-7 Minutes.

 Fight For what is right

 Alan Turing had a profound impact on both the law and society.
 He did not back down and fought for what was right.
-He remains as a war hero, a pioneer of modern computing and an iconic LGBT figure.
+He remains a war hero, a pioneer of modern computing and an iconic LGBT figure.

 If you ever experience hate crime or discrimination do not back down, fight for what is right and together we will beat discrimination.